Artists in Provence: Ceramics and Pottery

 Saint-Quentin-la-Poterie (Gard):

-Situated northeast of Uzès between the forests and the farmlands of the Uzège region, Saint-Quentin-la-Poterie is an old village with colourful houses and medieval history.
+Situated northeast of Uzès between the forests and the farmlands of the Uzège region, Saint-Quentin-la-Poterie is an old village with colourful houses and a medieval history.
 Often referred to as France’s ceramic capital, clay has shaped the town’s history since the Middle Ages, with kilns for baking clay dating back to the 13th century.
-The relics of a potter’s kiln dating from the 12th or 13th centuries indicate that the pottery industry there is ancient.
-The village experienced its heyday in the Middle Ages when the popes in Avignon ordered their floor and wall tiles and other objects from the potters of Saint Quentin.
+The relics of a potter’s kiln, dating from the 12th or 13th centuries, indicate that the pottery industry in this area is ancient.
+The village experienced its heyday in the Middle Ages when the popes in Avignon ordered their floor and wall tiles, as well as other objects, from the potters of Saint-Quentin.
 Not to be missed when visiting the village is the kiln of refractory bricks, one of the oldest kilns still intact.
 Over a few floors, you can discover the workings of an authentic kiln.
 It’s a pretty fantastic experience!

-Today, the pedestrian-friendly town is full of artists’ workshops, including 35 ceramic studios, so the “Ville et Métiers d’Art” label is merited.
+Today, the pedestrian-friendly town is home to numerous artists’ workshops, including 35 ceramic studios, earning it the “Ville et Métiers d’Art” label.

 Meet the Artists of Saint-Quentin-la-Poterie